otis11/evilbob/README.md

 # Bob
 Hello, Hello!
 This is Bob.
 A browser command palette.

-Bob opens in a new window and can be opened from basically anywhere in the browser using a defined shortcut! (in Chromium even from outside the browser, when setting the shortcut to global)
+Bob opens from anywhere in your browser using a shortcut!
+(Chromium allows the shortcut to be global)

-Bob lets you decide which Search Groups and linked permissions should be enabled/disabled.
+Search results are organized into Search Groups with linked permissions.
+For instance, the "tabs" group helps manage tabs and needs permission to do so.
+Almost all Search Groups are off by default, to start off minimal.
+Pick the ones you love!

 # Documentation
 - [Search Groups](./docs/search-groups.md)